hriggs/cscie31-grad-assignment/README.md

 2. Run: npm install
 3. Create a .env file with their database credentials.
 4. Change the mongoDB connection string in app.js to use their own database.
+5. Write callback and promise code in app.js
-5. Run with: npm run start-dev
+6. Run with: npm run start-dev